rackerlabs/support-how-to/content/cloud-servers/rds-client-disconnected-codes-and-reasons.md

 product_url: cloud-servers
 ---

-This article provides a script to get information about client-side Microsoft&reg; Windows&reg Remote Desktop Protocol (RDP) connections issues and describes the most up-to-date disconnect codes and reasons.
+This article provides a script to get information about client-side Microsoft&reg; Windows&reg Remote Desktop Services (RDS) connection issue with Remote Desktop Protocol (RDP) and describes the most up-to-date disconnect codes and reasons.

 **Note**: Some of the disconnect codes that the script returns are extended codes.
 If you cannot find the disconnect code in the following **Disconnect reasons** table, see the following **Extended reasons** table.